Amended (February 7, 2022): Request for Proposals

 A foundational tenet of the waniska Centre is employing Indigenous-derived theoretical frameworks and Indigenous methodologies to accomplish goals and objectives.
 These frameworks draw upon the Indigenous Wholistic Theory and etuaptmumk (Two-eyed Seeing).
 Etuaptmumk is a philosophical, theoretical and methodological approach that recognizes the need for both Western and Indigenous paradigms and methods in research, knowledge translation and program planning, development and implementation.
 It draws on the strengths of both theoretical constructs to build and establish meaningful relationships with all people that promote a sense of belonging to achieve results beneficial to all.

 The waniska Centre also mobilizes Indigenous research methodologies through a Culturally Responsive Framework (CRF) and restores Indigenous Ways of Knowing.
-Indigenous research methodologies map seamlessly onto the three strategic objectives of CRF, which are restoring Indigenous community-based health and wellness systems; creating an ethical space for engagement between mainstream and Indigenous systems and worldviews; and transforming mainstream health service delivery to be culturally responsive.
+Indigenous research methodologies map seamlessly onto the three strategic objectives of CRF: restoring Indigenous community-based health and wellness systems; creating an ethical space for engagement between mainstream and Indigenous systems and worldviews; and transforming mainstream health service delivery to be culturally responsive.
 Using these frameworks and methodologies, the waniska Centre researchers adopt an implementation and program science approach, which has emerged via global efforts in HIV/HCV/STBBI to promote systematic contextualization and adaptation of research to a complex and changing environment.

-The successful application will have knowledge of Indigenous ways including the understanding of protocol, reciprocality and respectful consultation processes.
+The successful application will have knowledge of Indigenous ways, including the understanding of protocol, reciprocality and respectful consultation processes.
 The successful applicant will adopt an approach to consultation grounded in Indigenous principles and understand Indigenous people’s trauma resulting from historical and current colonialist systems and policies.

 Additionally, the applicant will have high political acuity to navigate the relationships between First Nations, Métis and Inuit peoples.